 XV.
 Senior Executive Share Ownership Guidelines

 The Corporation has compensated its senior management and key contributors with base salary, bonuses, and equity awards.
-Management compensation is reviewed at least annually by the Committee of the Board and adjustments may be made based upon competitive industry data, corporate performance against goals and objectives, and individual performance.
+Senior executive compensation (with the exception of the CEO and CFO, whose compensation is reviewed by the Board of Directors) is reviewed at least annually by the Committee of the Board and adjustments may be made based upon competitive industry data, corporate performance against goals and objectives, and individual performance.

-The purpose of the Corporation’s stock option and restricted shares plan is to develop the interest and incentive of eligible employees, officers and directors in the Corporation’s growth and development by providing an opportunity to purchase common shares, thereby advancing the interests of the Corporation, enhancing the value of the common shares for the benefit of all shareholders and increasing the ability of the Corporation to attract and retain skilled and motivated individuals.
+The purpose of the Corporation’s share incentive plan is to develop the interest and incentive of eligible employees, officers and directors in the Corporation’s growth and development by providing an opportunity to purchase common shares, thereby advancing the interests of the Corporation, enhancing the value of the common shares for the benefit of all shareholders and increasing the ability of the Corporation to attract and retain skilled and motivated individuals.

 XVI.
 Extensions of Credit

 No loan guarantee, financial assistance, or similar extension of credit will be made to officers or employees of the Corporation without prior Board approval.
 It is the intent of the Corporation to make such loans only when business activity by the Corporation makes this necessary.
 In no case will the Corporation be permitted to hold shares of the Corporation as collateral security for a loan to an officer.